How To

 Step 1: Understanding Sidecar

 Sidecar is a feature that allows you to mirror your Mac’s screen on your iPad, which is useful for sharing content and making presentations.
 If your Mac has a Touch Bar, Sidecar can duplicate its functions on the iPad.
-It also supports Apple Pencil, making it a valuable tool for creative professionals who need to draw or design graphics.

 Step 2: Sidecar System Requirements

 Before moving ahead, check if your iPad and Mac meet Sidecar system requirements.
-Sidecar is supported on certain Mac models and iPad models.
-Ensure that your devices are compatible by referring to the list below.

 OS: macOS Catalina or later